 The CTA makes is super easy to get around the city and visit all the sightseeing attractions included in the Chicago CityPASS.

-Save money on Chicago food & drinks
+Cheap Chicago food and drinks

 1. Eat where the locals eat